Feuerfuchs/mpris-to-text/README.md

 # MPRIS To Text

-A python script that fetches data from MPRIS-compliant media players and saves it into a text file.
+A Python script that fetches media data from MPRIS-compliant media players and saves it into a text file.

 ## Required packages